• Contracted to Society

 Genetic Banking – Capturing Opportunities

 Once a life is lived, its genetic outcome is spent.
 If a species has not taken advantage of the genetic opportunities presented to it, then that is a wasteful loss of potential.
-In a relentless battle for survival, to miss out on a resource that could prove beneficial might be considered as both negligent and […]
+It’s like a squandered talent, like a great athlete who fails to make the most of their gift.
+In a relentless battle for […]

 • Mobility … Our Genetic Path to Development